Clinics & Services

 The practice runs a complete service for all diabetic patients, who are reviewed regularly.
 Patients are seen by the nurse and their own GP, they may also see the dietician and podiatrist as required, by appointment.
 There is a facility available once a year for diabetic patients to receive digital retinopathy checks free of charge, at the surgery.
 Appointments will be sent out to patients offering this check.
-Patients will be seen by the lead nurse, Sue Allen, who monitors diabetics in conjunction with the patient's usual doctor.
+Patients will be seen by the lead nurse, Mitch Pugh, who monitors diabetics in conjunction with the patient's usual doctor.

 The doctors and nurses provide a full range of family planning services and pre-conceptual counselling.

 New Patient Health Checks

 All patients who have registered with the practice are invited to participate in a 'new patient health check' within six months of joining.
 During the consultation, such enquiries/examinations will be made as appear to be appropriate under the circumstances.

 Any patient between the age of 16 and 74 who has not attended a consultation/clinic at the surgery in the last three years can request a consultation of which the practice will make such enquiries as appear to be appropriate in the circumstances.